Skip to content

 Our School Streets scheme is helping to create a cleaner, greener and healthier borough.

-On this page you can find answers to our frequently asked questions on the School Streets scheme.
-If you can't find the answer to your question, you can also email SchoolStreets@islington.gov.uk, and our team will be happy to answer any questions you have.
+Find answers to our frequently asked questions on the School Streets scheme.
+If you can't find the answer to your question, email SchoolStreets@islington.gov.uk, and our team will be happy to answer any questions you have.

 Why did we introduce School Streets?